Skip to main content

 Composting residual wastestreams from glasshouse cultivation

-Specifically, we want to examine how we can sustainably recycle this residual stream via composting.
-Initially, we will explore how we can work out the storage of these harvest residues.
+The partners are investigating how this residual stream can be sustainable processed via composting.
+Initially, they explored how to work out the storage of these harvest residues.
 By trying to store them over a long period of time, they can be added to compost for longer.
-We are thinking of ensiling them, or wrapping them in bales.
+For example by ensiling them, or wrapping them in bales.

-In addition, demonstrate how biobased materials break down in the compost process and where improvements can be made.
+In addition, the partners will find out how biobased materials break down in the compost process and where improvements can be made.
 The greenhouse foliage will also be composted in smaller-scale farm composting.
-The end product of this will be used in our multi-year compost trial that has been running since 2006.
+The end product of this will be used in the multi-year compost trial that has been running since 2006 at location of the Research Station.

 Image